WU-Dingxiang/XMocker/README.md

 # WdxMFCApp

-This is a Xcode-style UI demo based on MFC.
+This is an Xcode-style UI demo based on MFC.